trychlos/pwix-roles/README.md

 ### Functions

+- `Roles.addUsersToRoles( users, roles, options )`

+    This directly calls the underlying `alanning:roles/addUsersToRoles()` function, just making sure it is called on the server.

+    Returns nothing.

 - `Roles.current()`

     A (client-only) reactive data source which provides the roles of the currently logged-in user as an object: